JvN2/Microscope-2.0/README.md

+# MICROSCOPE-2.0
+Use Marlin firmware to control steppers for microscope

 # BIGTREETECH-SKR-V1.3
 32bit board with LPC1768, support marlin2.0 and smoothieware, support lcd2004/12864, On-board TMC2130 SPI interface and TMC2208 UART interface no additional wiring is